It's time to rethink "rec center."

 The water park, covered by a UV-protected retractable roof, will be open year-round.
 Climate control technology will keep the water and indoor temperature at a balmy 85 degrees.

-Attractions include the Rio Grand -- they've dropped the "e" as a reference to Grand Prairie, get it? -- a 600-foot lazy river with periodic wave surges to simulate a real river, a FlowRider surfing simulator, and an area for children under 48 inches tall called Rascal's Round-Up.
+Attractions include the Rio Grand --the "e" has been dropped as a reference to Grand Prairie, get it? -- a 600-foot lazy river with periodic wave surges to simulate a real river; a FlowRider surfing simulator; and an area for children under 48 inches tall called Rascal's Roundup.

 The Lassoloop is one of three "first-in-the-industry" types of slides that offer off-the-wall experiences.
-But, not everyone will come to Epic Waters to get or stay wet.
+But not everyone will go to Epic Waters to get or stay wet.
 The facility also has an arcade, concession stand, picnic areas and a full bar.
 Its creative inception has been likened to "a cruise ship on land," the statement says.

 One way in which Epic Waters is similar to a traditional rec center is in cost.

-Daily admission at Epic Waters ranges from $5 to $30, depending on age.
-And, like with a traditional rec center, Grand Prairie residents get a discount.
-There are also options for season and yearly passes, and unlike other mega indoor water parks at Great Wolf Lodge, Jade Springs and others located at hotels, Epic Waters doesn't require that attendees pay to stay overnight.
+Daily admission at ranges from $5 to $29, depending on age.
+And, as with a traditional rec center, Grand Prairie residents get a discount.
+There are also options for season and yearly passes, and unlike water parks at Great Wolf Lodge, the Hilton Anatole and other hotels, Epic Waters doesn't require the additional expense of an overnight stay.

 Parking is free, in an ample lot with a golf cart shuttle service, as are life vests and inner tubes.
 Lockers are available for rent, and no outside food or drinks are allowed.

-Mayor Ron Jensen said he has wanted to open a water park for years.
+Mayor Ron Jensen says he has wanted to open a water park for years.